Kong/docs.konghq.com/app/plugins/basic-authentication.md

 ## Usage

 In order to use the plugin, you first need to create a consumer to associate one or more credentials to.
-The Consumer represents a developer using the final service/API.
+The Consumer represents a developer using the final upstream service.

 ### Create a Consumer